ztyyLV/web-twain-docs/faq/service-installation-issue.md

 The current user account does not match the user account under C:\Users\account.

-In the screnshot below, the current user is owen_thinkpad_t480s, but the corresponding folder under the C:\Users is ThinkPad.
+In the screenshot below, the current user is owen_thinkpad_t480s, but the corresponding folder under the C:\Users is ThinkPad.

 ![service installation-2]({{site.assets}}imgs/service-installation-2.png)

-When installing by double-clicking DynamsoftServiceSetup.msi or uninsatlling via Control Panel, Dynamic Web TWAIN takes the current user's temp directory:
+When installing by double-clicking DynamsoftServiceSetup.msi or uninstalling via Control Panel, Dynamic Web TWAIN takes the current user's temp directory:
 C:\Users\owen_thinkpad_t480s\AppData\Local\Temp

 That's why install/uninstall fails because this path is not found.